Skip to content

 7 min read

-How to download a list of marketing agencies in 2026 (every method, ranked)
+How do you download a list of marketing agencies in 2026?

-Five ways to get a list of marketing agencies — manual research, LinkedIn scraping, Clutch/G2, ZoomInfo/Apollo, and Agency Vista.
-Compared on cost, time, data quality, and use case.
+Five proven methods to get a list of marketing agencies — manual research, LinkedIn Sales Navigator, Clutch/G2 directories, ZoomInfo/Apollo, and the Agency Vista dataset on Apify.
+Compared on cost, time, and data quality.

 LinkedIn has the most up-to-date agency data in the world because the agencies maintain it themselves.